Borders on Our Home

 Civil War in a Divided Kingdom

 Jesus’ many healings upset rulers, especially his exorcisms; the driving out of a demonic or divisive force.
-The rulers are upset because, in truth, Jesus is driving them out; their rule too is a demonic and divisive force.
-Rulers would drive us mad with their demonic divisiveness of priests over laity, bosses over workers, whites … Continue reading “Civil War in a Divided Kingdom”
+The rulers are upset because, in truth, Jesus is driving them out; their rule is a demonic and divisive force.
+Rulers would drive us mad with their demonic divisiveness of priests over laity, bosses over workers, whites over … Continue reading “Civil War in a Divided Kingdom”